praekeltfoundation/go-nike-ghr/README.rst

-django-skeleton
+go-nike-ghr
 ===============

-A Sample Django application that illustrates what bits make up a sane Django based web app deployment.
+A Django application to generate content and a vumi-go app to interact with it.

 ::